 Orchards are really beautiful places, but not many of us have a field-sized back garden to plant the orchard that dreams are made of!
 But wait, the good news is you don’t need a field – because the number of trees officially required to make an orchard is just five.
+And with the increasing popularity of Patio Fruit Trees, it gets even easier!

 Five trees are a number we can work with no matter how large or, more to the point, how small our space is, because fruit trees grow in plenty of innovative ways.
 Take stepovers, fan-trained fruit trees, or half standards for example – there are lots of options and these smaller-sized fruit trees are easy to manage.